-The autism partnership board is made up of officers from the council, officers from Job Centre Plus and health professionals working with the four local autism support groups.
-The steering group has the task of ensuring that local strategy is implemented and makes a difference to people's lives.
+The autism partnership board is made up of officers from the council, officers from Job Centre Plus and health professionals working with local autism support groups.
+The partnership board has the task of ensuring that local strategy is implemented and makes a difference to people's lives.

 Kirklees autism strategy

 In June 2011, Kirklees Council published its first Adult Autism Strategy.
 The strategy examines existing support in Kirklees and explains how the council aims to make a difference to local adults with autism.

 Our draft improvement plan describes the 9 areas outlined in the national autism strategy and statutory guidance with comments and actions about how Kirklees are putting these into practice.

 - Planning and leadership